 Welcome to Team Kennels.
 We live in Polk County, NC & specialize in raising Pekingese and Peke-a-Poos.
 The Pekingese & Poodle cross are a hybrid called Peke-a-poos or Peek-a-poos (Peekapoos).
 They are hypo-allergenic & low shedding, therefore great for people with allergies or asthma!
 Just ask my husband!
 In the past we raised Cavalier King Charles Spaniels, which are wonderful dogs, and occasionally we will have a litter of Cavapoos.

 All of our puppies are raised inside our home & are well loved & played with before coming to their forever home with you.
 Each puppy sees our vet

 before ever leaving us.
 Our puppies will have had shots appropriate to their age and been dewormed several times.
 We offer a microchip, done at the Vet, for $45, (so you will hopefully never have to feel the loss of your dog).
 Each of these services are performed by my vet, not by me!
 We also provide you with a 6 month guarantee on genetic health issues.
 We start potty training on puppy pads at 3 weeks old.
 Each puppy will go home with a puppy package filled with Iams puppy food, puppy pads, toys, treats, chew bones and a blanket that smells like Mommy!
 We want the transition from its birth home to its forever home to be easy for you and for the puppy!

 We hope you find our site fun and full of love.
-We love all our dogs & they receive the best of care, including monthly doses of First Shield Trio and Interceptor.
+We love all our dogs & they receive the best of care, including monthly doses of Revolution.
 There are NO

 corners cut at Team Kennels.
 It shows in the way we raise our dogs, and in the way we raise your dog in the short time it is with us.
 If you ever have any questions, we are there for YOU!
 Please view our pages to see all our moms, dads, and rescues we have been proud to call our Family over the past 22 years.
 Also visit the Nursery to see puppies we have available now.